-Pull together the information the pitch gives you.
+Pull together the information the Kickstarter pitch gives you.
 What need or desire is the project addressing?
 What do the different levels tell you of the organizers' expectations of audience?
 What do the actual numbers of backers at each level tell you?
 Do you think it will be funded?
 Why or why not?
-Write this up as a report to be presented to the rest of the class (with slides, etc.).
+Prepare this as a presentation to the rest of the class (with slides, etc.).